yuriy-chumak/ol/README.md

 1. Q. Why no **arrow keys** processing and a history in Ol command line?<br/>
    A. For the simplicity.
 I recommend to use an [rlwrap](https://github.com/hanslub42/rlwrap) tool: `$ rlwrap ol` .

 1. Q. You reference to licenses **MIT and LGPL**.
-Can I freely choose between these two licenses?<br/>
+Can I freely choose between these two licenses?
    A. Yes, you are free to choose an MIT **or** LGPL license.

 1. Q. I want to have a Virtual Environment.
 Can I?
    A. Yes.
 A virtual environment is an Ol environment such that the libraries and scripts installed into it are isolated from those installed in other virtual environments and your operating system.
 Use `--home=the-yours-venv-path` Ol command line option.

-1. Q. Anything else interesting?<br/>
+1. Q. Anything else interesting?
    A. Yes, Ol provides **simplest HTTP web-server** for sharing a local folder over an inter/intra-net.
       Just type `$ echo ,load http/server| ol`.

+1. Q. Why do you call characters runes?
+   A. Because these are runes - letters in a wide set of alphabets :)
+      The Plan 9 operating system (a flavor of Unix), for example, uses UTF-8 as character encoding, and its wide character type is called "Rune", not "wide char".

 Join the online [gitter.im chat](https://gitter.im/otus-lisp/Lobby).
 Alternatively the Libera.Chat [#otus-lisp](https://web.libera.chat/#otus_lisp) (alternate [lightweight](https://web.libera.chat/gamja/#otus_lisp) web-client) channel is available (the previous Freenode channel is closed).